Bayesian Posteriors with Stellar Population Synthesis on GPUs: Introduction

 As an example of the second class of approach, in \citet{hahn_melchior_2022_accel_bayes_sed} the authors developed a neural density estimator of individual galaxy posteriors, SEDFlow.
 To train SEDflow, they use the PROVABGS model to generate MCMC posteriors of $\sim10^6$ synthetic galaxies; once trained, SEDflow can infer the posterior of each new galaxy in $\sim1$ CPU-second.
 When emulating per-galaxy posteriors, the computational demands become driven by size of the training data required to train an accurate network, rather than by the size of the observational dataset.

 An alternative, but closely related, approach to per-galaxy MCMCs is {\em population-level modeling}, which adopts a different strategy to analyze the galaxy population.
 In population-level modeling, some parametric model (typically a neural network) is used to describe the PDF of physical galaxy properties, and the parameters of the model are tuned so that the galaxy population generated by the PDF presents summary statistics that are in close agreement with the corresponding observations.
 In \citet{li_etal24_popsed}, the authors use a population-level model, POPSED, to recover various summary statistics of the population of galaxies observed in the GAMA survey \citep{driver_etal11_gama_survey}.
 Another population-level model, Pop-Cosmos \citep{alsing_etal24_pop_cosmos}, was used to capture the statistical distribution of galaxy properties modeled by Prospector, and thereby place constraints on several key scaling relations of the physics of galaxies in the COSMOS-20 dataset.
+In subsequent studies, in \cite{Thorp_etal24_popcosmos,Thorp_etal25_popcosmos} Pop-Cosmos was used to estimate properties and redshifts for individual galaxies.
+The authors quote runtimes of 15 GPU-second per galaxy using the pop-cosmos prior, and 0.6 GPU-second per galaxy under the Prospector prior, a significant milestone in the development of fast and accurate SPS parameter posterior inference.

 In the present work, we study three computational techniques for improving the efficiency of SPS inference.
 First, we explore a method for approximating the effect of dust attenuation on the photometry calculation.
 Second, we evaluate the computational gains derived from evaluating the likelihood on a GPU using the DSPS library \citep{Hearin2023DSPS}.
 Finally, we study the computational benefits of leveraging gradient information in the inference algorithm.
 Broadly, we find that with these techniques used in tandem, we reduce the computation time to derive per-galaxy posteriors by factors of 100-1000 relative to running conventional MCMCs on a CPU.